claudespice/docs/building-blocks/data-connectors/debezium.md

 | `engine`       | Required.
 The acceleration engine to use.
 Possible valid values: <ul><li>`duckdb`: Use [DuckDB](/docs/components/data-accelerators/duckdb.md) as the acceleration engine.</li><li>`sqlite`: Use [SQLite](/docs/components/data-accelerators/sqlite.md) as the acceleration engine.</li><li>`postgres`: Use [PostgreSQL](/docs/components/data-accelerators/postgres/index.md) as the acceleration engine.</li></ul> |
 | `refresh_mode` | Optional.
 The refresh mode to use.
 If specified, this must be set to `changes`.
 Any other value is an error.                                                                                                                                                                                                                                                                                         |
 | `mode`         | Optional.
 The persistence mode to use.
 When using the `duckdb` and `sqlite` engines, it is recommended to set this to `file` to persist the data across restarts.
 Spice also persists metadata about the dataset, so it can resume from the last known state of the dataset instead of re-fetching the entire dataset.                                                                               |

-## Secrets

-Spice integrates with multiple secret stores to help manage sensitive data securely.
-For detailed information on supported secret stores, refer to the [secret stores documentation](/docs/components/secret-stores).
-Additionally, learn how to use referenced secrets in component parameters by visiting the [using referenced secrets guide](/docs/components/secret-stores#using-secrets).

-## Cookbook

-- See an example of configuring a dataset to use CDC with Debezium by following the sample [Streaming changes in real-time with Debezium CDC](https://github.com/spiceai/cookbook/tree/trunk/cdc-debezium#readme).

-- An example of [Streaming changes in real-time with Debezium CDC and SASL/SCRAM authentication](https://github.com/spiceai/cookbook/tree/trunk/cdc-debezium/sasl-scram#readme) is available as well.